OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     //use the cipher to encrypt the authentication data see 0x50e for more details.
     ```

-  - Encrypt the secret key using the public key stored in Android keystore and store the encrypted secret key in the private storage of the application
+  - Encrypt the secret key using the public key stored in Android Keystore and store the encrypted secret key in the private storage of the application.
-  - Whenever authentication data such as access tokens or other sensitive data is required, decrypt the secret key using private key stored in Android keystore and then use the decrypted secret key to decrypt the ciphertext
+  - Whenever authentication data such as access tokens or other sensitive data is required, decrypt the secret key using private key stored in Android Keystore and then use the decrypted secret key to decrypt the ciphertext.

 - Use token-based device authentication (Instance ID) to make sure that the same instance of the app is used.

 #### Static Analysis

 In the past, Android developers often relied on the `Settings.Secure.ANDROID_ID` (SSAID) and MAC addresses.
 This [changed with the release of Android 8.0 (API level 26)](https://android-developers.googleblog.com/2017/04/changes-to-device-identifiers-in.html "Changes in the Android device identifiers").
 As the MAC address is now often randomized when not connected to an access point and the SSAID is no longer a device bound ID.
 Instead, it became a value bound to the user, the device and the app signing key of the application which requests the SSAID.
 In addition, there are new [recommendations for identifiers](https://developer.android.com/training/articles/user-data-ids.html "Developer Android documentation - User data IDs") in Google's SDK documentation.
-Basically, Gooogle recommends to:
+Basically, Google recommends to:

 - use the Advertising ID (`AdvertisingIdClient.Info`) when it comes to advertising -so that the user has the option to decline.
 - use the Instance ID (`FirebaseInstanceId`) for device identification.
 - use the SSAID only for fraud detection and for sharing state between apps signed by the same developer.

-Note that the Instance ID and the Advertising ID are not stable accross device upgrades and device-resets.
+Note that the Instance ID and the Advertising ID are not stable across device upgrades and device-resets.
 However, the Instance ID will at least allow to identify the current software installation on a device.

 There are a few key terms you can look for when the source code is available: